 In Florida, there are two types of divorces: contested divorce and uncontested divorce.
 A contested divorce means that the parties have not agreed upon matters that must be settled according to the Florida Family Law Divorce Statutes.
 These matters include equitable distribution, alimony, child custody, and child support, among others.
 When contested divorces end up in trial, it is important that your contested divorce lawyer is seasoned as a trial lawyer.

-It is always beneficial to try to negotiate and mediate to reach a settlement whenever possible and Pasco County, Florida divorce lawyer Doyle-Palumbo strives to do so.
+It is always beneficial to try to negotiate and mediate to reach a settlement whenever possible and Hudson divorce lawyer Doyle-Palumbo strives to do so.
 However, high net worth divorces or divorces where high conflict is a factor that requires skill, knowledge, and calm professionalism — as well as tenacity.
 If you are divorcing and you’re anticipating a bumpy road in a contested divorce you’ll need the best divorce lawyer for you, one who will work to achieve your goals.

 Have you been served with a petition for dissolution of marriage?
 If so, it is important that you speak with a divorce attorney as soon as possible.
 Don’t wait until the last minute to do so as you only have 20 days to file your answers with the courts.